vitali87/chalkboard-extension/README.md

 ###  Step 5: (Optional) Customize the Extension
 You can customize the extension by modifying the following files:

-popup.html: Adjust the structure of the popup. popup.js: Modify the drawing functionality and add more features. style.css: Change the appearance of the canvas and buttons.
+`popup.html`: Adjust the structure of the popup.
+`popup.js`: Modify the drawing functionality and add more features.
+`style.css`: Change the appearance of the canvas and buttons.

 Icons
 You can replace the default icons by adding your own in the icons/ folder.
 The following sizes are used:

-icon16.png: 16x16 pixels
+`icon16.png`: 16x16 pixels
-icon48.png: 48x48 pixels
+`icon48.png`: 48x48 pixels
-icon128.png: 128x128 pixels
+`icon128.png`: 128x128 pixels

 Uninstalling the Extension

-Go to the chrome://extensions/ page.
+Go to the `chrome://extensions/` page.
 Find the Chalkboard Drawing extension.
 Click on the Remove button to uninstall it.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.